 However, what does change is that the price negotiations are now handled completely by the company and not the dealer.
 The company also bears inventory costs and other costs of the vehicles placed in the showroom, and the dealer doesn’t have to finance anything in advance.

 Currently, Audi isn’t making money on the e-tron models.
 However, speaking to Der Spiegel (via QuattroDaily), Markus Duessman said things could change once the Q6 e-tron launches.
-Lower battery prices, higher economies of scale, and demand for EVs rising in core markets could bring down the cost of these EVs.
+Lower battery prices, higher economies of scale, and demand for EVs rising in core markets could bring down the cost of EVs.
 Currently, the e-tron and e-tron Sportback are already available worldwide.
-The Q4 e-tron and the Q4 e-tron Sportback, and the e-tron GT have all started launching.
+The Q4 e-tron and the Q4 e-tron Sportback, and the e-tron GT have also joined the lineup in most markets.

 The new Audi Q6 e-tron is expected to hit the production floors in Ingolstadt, Germany, in 2022, where the Porsche Macan Electric will follow in 2023.
-The Q6 e-tron will be the first vehicle from Audi, which will use second-generation steel coil lubrication Prelube II in the production process, reducing lubricant consumption to protect metal sheets from corrosion.
+The Q6 e-tron will be the first vehicle from Audi to use second-generation steel coil lubrication Prelube II in the production process, reducing lubricant consumption to protect metal sheets from corrosion.
 This is perceived as a move in line with Audi’s sustainability efforts in making all of its production facilities carbon-neutral by 2025.

 Audi is preparing a high-power charging network for its electric vehicle range, including the upcoming Q6 e-tron, to give customers a premium ownership experience.
 This is besides the existing charging networks.
-The project is expected to launch by late summer this year.
 These high-power charging stations will offer up to 300 kW of charging output, and the electric vehicle customers of Audi can book their charging spot in advance.

 Audi Q6 e-tron FAQs